ByteriX/BxInputController/README.md

 - [x] Encapsulation UITableView DataSource/Delegate/Scrolling and other
 - [x] Automatical to register resources (xib, pdf, etc) for cells/headers/footer
-- [x] Library general types for inputting: string, date, value objects (variants), pictures, rating, boolean
+- [x] Library general types for inputting: string, date, value object (variant), pictures, rating, boolean
 - [x] Two style inputting: from keyboard or from selector
 - [x] Easy to use current solution and make a custom
 - [x] S.O.L.I.D. decision: binding View with data models